MicrosoftDocs/VBA-Docs/api/Word.EmailSignatureEntry.md

 # EmailSignatureEntry object (Word)

-Represents a single e-mail signature entry.
+Represents a single email signature entry.
 The  **EmailSignatureEntry** object is a member of the **[EmailSignatureEntries](Word.EmailSignatureEntries.md)** collection.
-The **EmailSignatureEntries** collection contains all the e-mail signature entries available to Word.
+The **EmailSignatureEntries** collection contains all the email signature entries available to Word.

 ## Remarks

-Use  **EmailSignatureEntries** (Index), where Index is the e-mail signature entry name or item number, to return a single **EmailSignatureEntry** object.
+Use  **EmailSignatureEntries** (Index), where Index is the email signature entry name or item number, to return a single **EmailSignatureEntry** object.
 You must match exactly the spelling (but not necessarily the capitalization) of the name.
 The following example uses the **[Delete](Word.EmailSignatureEntry.Delete.md)** method to delete the signature entry named "Jeff Smith."

 ```vb